sapient007/uspto-sample-app/README.md

 ### Build Instructions
 In order to demo the micro-services demo, follow these steps:

 1. Clone this repository.
 2. Create a data service called "patent-data-service" (SQL store).
-3. Build micro-services.
+3. Build micro-services
-..1.
-Go to the `datagov-crawler` project by running `cd datagov-crawler`.
+  1. Go to the `datagov-crawler` project by running `cd datagov-crawler`.
-..2.
-Build project by running `mvn clean package`.
+  2. Build project by running `mvn clean package`.
-..3.
-Go to the `patent-search-app` by running `cd ../patent-search-app`.
+  3. Go to the `patent-search-app` by running `cd ../patent-search-app`.
-..4.
-Build project by running `mvn clean package`.
+  4. Build project by running `mvn clean package`.
-..5.
-Go back to parent folder by running `cd ..`.
+  5. Go back to parent folder by running `cd ..`.
 3. Execute the `cf push` command.

 :warning: In the event that a `host already assigned` error is detected, please update your manifest file (`manifest.yml`) with a different name.